The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Uniform Cantor Set Spectra

 where $D_{C(4M+1)}$ is the fractal dimension of the $1/(4M+1)$ Cantor set given in Eq.\ \eqref{eq:D_C}.
 This choice also yields

-Examination of Eqs.\ \eqref{eq:recursion}--\eqref{eq:A} shows that the Wilson-chain representations of the two hybridization functions must satisfy $t_n(C(4M+1))/t_n(r) = a_{4M+1}$, an overall multiplicative factor that can be absorbed into rescaling of the half bandwidth $D$ and the impurity parameters $U$, $\eps_d$, and $V$.
+Examination of Eqs.\ \eqref{eq:recursion}--\eqref{eq:A} shows that the Wilson-chain representations of the two hybridization functions must satisfy $t_n[C(4M+1)]/t_n[P(r)] = a_{4M+1}$, an overall multiplicative factor that can be absorbed into rescaling of the half-bandwidth $D$ and the impurity parameters $U$, $\eps_d$, and $V$.
 In both cases, the hopping parameters satisfy

-This is precisely the relation reported in Eq.\ (3.3) of Ref.\ \onlinecite{PhysRevB.57.14254} for positive values of $r$ (describing a power-law vanishing of the hybridization function at the Fermi energy).
+This is precisely the relation reported in Eq.\ (3.3) of Ref.\ \onlinecite{PhysRevB.57.14254} for positive values of $r$ describing a power-law vanishing of the hybridization function at the Fermi energy---a case to which Eqs.\ \eqref{eq:alpha,beta-power-law} also apply.